 Ideally, applicants will start reading this webpage during the spring semester (March-May) a year before a scholarship is to be awarded.

 Students who receive a chess scholarship will be informed of their award soon after being admitted to UT Dallas.

-|February 1||To guarantee an admission decision prior to the March 31 deadline, applicants should submit a completed
+Feb.
+1: To guarantee an admission decision prior to the March 31 deadline, applicants should submit a completed

-|March 1||Priority consideration for scholarships is given to students who are admitted to the University by March 1.
+March 1: Priority consideration for scholarships is given to students who are admitted to the University by March 1.

 Titled Players: International Masters and Grandmasters are invited to contact Jim Stallings.
 The U.S. Chess Federation rule restrictions for titled players, such as International Masters and International Grandmasters, have been amended to allow older students to compete on college chess teams.
-For more information, see Chess Eligibility.
+For more information, see chess eligibility.